Augusto11CB/English-Repository/Vocabulary/Vocabulary 4.md

 wag {abanar} - if a dog wags its tail, or if its tail wags, the dog moves its tail many times from one side to the other |  to move your finger or head from side to side, especially to show disapproval
 > ‘You naughty girl!’
 Mom said, wagging her finger at me.

+reign - the period when someone is king, queen, or emperor
+> Changes that took place during Henrico's reign

+loose - not firmly held or fastened in place | not attached
+> The screw has come loose (=became loose).
+> The potatoes are sold loose (=not packed in a container).

+wind up ~ end up - to end a meeting, discussion, or an activity | to find yourself in an unexpected and usually unpleasant situation, especially as a result of what you do
+> If he keeps doing stuff like that he's going to wind up in prison!
+> You don't want to wind up homeless, do you?
+> OK, just to wind up, could I summarize what we’ve decided?

+dwindle - to gradually become less and less or smaller and smaller
+> The elephant population is dwingling

+[E] differently than -
+> The new vendor designed their interfaces differently than the last vendor